 Update: Please be aware of Chase's new terms for the availability of Sapphire-family credit cards.

 Unless you have been living under a rock, you are likely aware of the Chase Sapphire Reserve®.
 The Sapphire Reserve is an exceptional rewards card.
 Unfortunately, even if you have an excellent credit score, a perfect credit history, and a high income, you are not by any means guaranteed to be approved for the Sapphire Reserve if you've added several new credit card accounts to your credit reports in the past couple of years.

-However, based on the reported experience of hundreds who have already applied for this product, it seems like there are fortunately are a few steps you can take to maximize your chances of getting approved for what many consider to be the best credit card around.
+However, based on the reported experience of hundreds who have already applied for this product, it seems like there are a few steps you can take to maximize your chances of getting approved for what many consider to be the best credit card around.